Showing posts with label clogging. Show all posts

 It was heating up fast outside, and I would have gotten hot wearing my Wizard outfit.

-The first we saw was a stage when we entered the roped-off area where the festival was going on.
+The first thing we saw was a stage as we entered the roped-off area where the festival was underway.

-There was a stage sat up where young and old alike were performing clogging.
+There was a stage set up where young and old alike were performing clogging.

-There were people sitting and standing watching the clogging.
+People were sitting and standing watching the clogging.

-We stood and watch until some chairs became available.
+We stood and watched until some chairs became available.

 I was spellbound by their performances.